Amos47/2400/Chapter 6.md

-# Chapter 6 - Where's it coming from?
+# Chapter 6 - What's coming?

 ## What's in store in the world of ICT